 Invalid marriages are relatively rare.
 If you qualify for an annulment, however, there are benefits to applying for one rather than a divorce.
 After an annulment, you may claim single status, and do not have to categorize yourself as "divorced."
-Tom has handled numerous annulments over his 30 plus years of being a family law lawyer in southern California.
-He has the experience and the knowledge to help you ascertain whether or not you have a case for annulment.
+Huguenor Mattis, A.P.C., has handled numerous annulments in our 35-plus years of being family law attorneys in San Diego.
+We have the experience and the knowledge to help you ascertain whether or not you have a case for annulment.
 Contact our office online or by telephone at (858) 458-9500.